detsam/indepstate-cc/app/services/chartImages/README.md

 - `apiKey` – API key to authorize requests
 - `outputDir` – directory where images are written
 - `throttlePerSecond` – maximum number of requests started per second (defaults to 9)
-- `exchanges` – optional list of exchange prefixes to try when a symbol without an exchange returns 422
+- `fallbackExchanges` – optional list of exchange prefixes to try when a symbol without an exchange returns 422

 Environment variables can supply these values via `${ENV:VAR}` references in the config.

-If a request responds with HTTP 422 (unknown instrument), the composer retries by prefixing the symbol with each exchange name in order until one succeeds.
+If a request responds with HTTP 422 (unknown instrument), the composer retries by prefixing the symbol with each fallback exchange name in order until one succeeds.